Fzkuji/awesome-AI/README.md

 For Science!

+Browse the [website](https://publish.obsidian.md/artificial-intelligence) for the best experience until 11/03/2024.

 ## Introduction

 ✨ This project is my personal study notes, which records and organizes all the machine learning knowledge I have learned with long-term updates.